Gozala/hackalyst/Readme.md

 interested in [arrows][], so he submits a ticket...
 Hopefully by now you got the idea, if not submit a ticket :D

+Maybe you want to share your knowledge with the community?
+[Submit][] a ticket too!!

 ## Implementation

 This is an attempt to implement this ambitious idea by building community of people that wish to exchanging knowledge.
-So if you'd like to learn thing or two submit tickets, also feel free to mention someone who may know or would be interested in learning, to find a pioneer and generate a momentum.
-If you have an experiment that you'd like to share submit a ticket and maybe you'll get enough people interested!
+So if you'd like to learn thing or two [submit][] tickets, also feel free to mention someone who may know or would be interested in learning, to find a pioneer and generate a momentum!

 ## F.A.Q.